Lynxmotion/AlternativeLSS/README.md

 * UnitTests - runs software simulated unit tests to verify the integrity of the library.
 Can also run physical servo tests.

 # Known Issues
-* Since micros() wraps every ~70 minutes we need to guard against this case somewhow.
+* Since micros() wraps every ~70 minutes.
+We need to guard against this case somewhow.
 This might affect timeout detection.